mozilla-services/socorro/e2e-tests/README.md

 This directory holds Socorro client-based end-to-end tests which is why they're different than the rest of the code in this repository.

-To review the specific Python packages the tests utilize, please review `e2e-tests/requirements.txt`.
+To review the specific Python packages the tests utilize, please review `requirements.txt`.

 Set up and run Socorro tests
 -----------------------------